cmayer/DeepNNPhylogeny/README.md

 ```
 for amino acid sequences.

-In order to train a neural network for topology prediction run:
+In order to train a neural network with default parameters for topology prediction run:
 ```
 python3 TopologyPredictorTraining.py  -sequence_type (*) -substitution_model (**)
 ```